 The U.S. military—the nation’s largest employer—continues to discriminate against Sikh Americans who wear turbans and maintain unshorn hair and beards.
 Most Americans who want to serve in our nation’s military sign up for boot camp and are allowed to rise or fall on their merits.
 In contrast, visibly observant Sikh Americans must submit to a convoluted process for requesting a religious accommodation, which is neither permanent nor guaranteed, and which ignores the fact that Sikhs are able to meet safety and operational requirements in the U.S. Army and militaries throughout the world while maintaining their articles of faith.

-The Sikh Coalition believes that all Americans deserve an equal opportunity to serve in our nation’s armed forces.
+The Sikh Coalition believes that all Americans deserve an equal opportunity to serve in all branches of our nation’s armed forces.
 If the nation’s largest employer accepts Sikhs, this will make it harder for employers everywhere to discriminate against our community.
 The Pentagon’s existing policies are based on stereotypes about what Americans should look like.
 Instead of perpetuating stereotypes, policymakers should focus on whether candidates for military service can competently perform their job functions and promote teamwork and camaraderie.

 - successful religious accommodations

 - Generals support the Sikh right to serve

 - lawmakers support the Sikh right to serve